spacetelescope/pandokia/doc/source/runner_minipyt.rst

 prevent using nose by mistake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-nose should recognize and execute most minipyt tests, but you can explicitly
+nose should recognize and execute many minipyt tests, but you can explicitly
 prevent using a test file with nose by::

     import pandokia.helpers.minipyt as mph